sunilpandey1989/BDD-Cucumber-Selenium-JAVA-Junit-ExtentReport/README.md

 About The Project

 This project is BDD based Automation Framework.
-In backend, it is using JAVA and cucmber.
+In backend, it is using JAVA and cucumber.
 For reporting we have used Extent Report.
 To maintain the Page Elements and their actions, we have used POM model to reduce maintainence.

 Getting Started